Lumminal/SS14-Design-Docs-Lumminal/Shadowling.md

 * Shadowlings should be able to enthrall mindshielded crew by any means.
 Either through their current enthrall ability or through a new one.
 * A proposed fix for their weaknesses is to let them scale light resistances based on Thralls.
 Since they can't wear any clothing and armor, this would help massively at early round.
-* Make them spawn along major antagonists
+* Make them spawn along major antagonists.
+* Make them unable to carry any weapons, so they rely more on Thralls and their abilities.
 * Make them less-murderbone before ascension.
 They should only get as many thralls, instead of killing.

 ## Mechanics: Basic Abilities